National Party headquarters in Auckland burgled overnight

 "We're still working our way through the details of it, but it looks like three laptops were stolen," she confirmed to the Herald this morning.

-She said the break-in triggered an alarm at the office on Auckland's Great South Road in Greenlane.
+She said the break-in triggered an alarm at the office on Auckland's Great South Rd in Greenlane.

-There are few details known at this point, but Bennett said it looks as though someone had "just grabbed them [the laptops] and run".
+There are few details known at this point, but Bennett said it looked as though someone had "just grabbed them [the laptops] and run".

-"From an initial look, it looks like that's all that was stolen."
+"From an initial look, it looks like that's all that was stolen.

 "It's very early yet, but [police] are taking it seriously."

-A Police spokesperson said they received a report of a burglary at an address on Great South Road, Epsom, about 9.45 this morning.
+A Police spokesperson said they received a report of a burglary at an address on Great South Rd, Epsom, about 9.45 this morning.

 "Police will attend the scene today."